ssoranno/SingleCycleCPU/README.md

 the implementation of a 4-bit shift register, and "shift_reg_tb.vhdl", which is the test bench for our<br>
 implementation, there are three steps to run the test bench:<br>

-1. Analyze: Compile the two vhdl files "/usr/local/bin/ghdl -a shift_reg.vhdl"<br>
+1. Analyze: Compile the two vhdl files<br>
+"/usr/local/bin/ghdl -a shift_reg.vhdl"<br>
 "/usr/local/bin/ghdl -a shift_reg_tb.vhdl"<br>
 If you use any IEEE libraries, add "--ieee= standard" after "-a".<br>
 2. Generate the executable for the test bench:<br>
 "/usr/local/bin/ghdl -e shift_reg_tb"<br>
 If you use any IEEE libraries, add "--ieee= standard" after "-e".<br>
-3. Run the test bench:
+3. Run the test bench:<br>
 "/usr/local/bin/ghdl -r shift_reg_tb"<br>
 If you want to dump waveform files, add “--vcd=shift_reg.vcd”.
 You can use “gtkwave” or any other<br>
 waveform viewers to open the “shift_reg.vcd” file.<br>